elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/dynamic-imports.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The main benefit of dynamic imports is it allows you to load JavaScript modules dynamically.
-This makes it useful for lazy-loading or computed module specifier strings.
-In addition, dynamic imports provide us with a promise, which allows access to the .then and .catch methods for handling (catch error).
-Dynamic imports work in regular scripts, they don’t require script type="module".
+  <div><strong>Interview Response:</strong> The main benefit of dynamic imports is that they allow you to load JavaScript modules dynamically.
+This implementation makes it useful for lazy-loading or computed module specifier strings.
+In addition, dynamic imports provide us with a promise, allowing access to the .then and .catch methods for handling (catch error).
+Dynamic imports work in regular scripts; they don’t require script type="module".
 </div>
   </div>
 </details>